uvjim/linksys_velop/README.md

 This section details the options that cannot be configured in the UI but are still available of you configure them in the underlying HASS config files.

-* `api_request_timeout`: the number of seconds to wait for a response from an individual request to the API
 * `node_images`: the path to the folder location containing the images to use for nodes.
 This is currently used in the card and also for the `update` entity. e.g. `/local/velop_nodes`